The Importance of Senior Rehabilitation

 In an inpatient rehabilitation center, individuals have the opportunity to focus solely on the recovery process.
 Seniors receive daily physical, occupational, and/or speech therapy and remain in the center for a pre-determined amount of time.
 A short-term stay can last anywhere from a few weeks to a month, while a long-term stay can last up to several months.
 This type of rehabilitation requires a lengthy commitment, but individuals often find they meet their recovery goals in a shorter amount of time.

 Outpatient therapy, on the other hand, allows individuals to return to their homes after participating in daily therapy rather than stay on campus.
 It’s important to note that these individuals are more in charge of their own recovery, so they need to stay motivated to continue therapy at home to experience results similar to those achieved through inpatient therapy.

 Whether seniors require long-term or short-term rehabilitation in an inpatient center or through an outpatient program, there’s no denying the important role it plays in returning them to an independent, active lifestyle.
 Senior rehabilitation promotes overall wellness, ensuring individuals reach their goals and live as healthy and as confidently as possible.

-Get Back to Life with Senior Rehabilitation at Concordia Life Care Community
+Senior Rehabilitation at Concordia Life Care Community

-At Concordia, our skilled nursing and senior rehabilitation programs maximize the physical, cognitive, emotional, social and spiritual potential of all residents.
+At Concordia, our skilled nursing and senior rehabilitation programs maximize the physical, cognitive, emotional, social, and spiritual potential of all residents.
 Our skilled healthcare staff and innovative wellness programs create a comfortable, stimulating environment to help you or a loved one recover faster.

 If you’d like to learn more about Concordia, contact us to schedule a visit to see all our beautiful community has to offer.